shukriconan/spotify-yt-dlp-downloader/readme.md

 - **Flexible playlist downloads**: whole playlists at once or individual ones.
 - **Export library data** as JSON with detailed track and album info.
 - **Clean up music library** by removing broken, or unreadable tracks.
-- **choosing audio format** and target bitrate w/ quality and size impacts.
+- **Choosing audio format** and target bitrate w/ quality and size impacts.
+- **Download From Youtube** paste the link and download playlist or video as audio file.

 ---

-🛠 Prerequisite: Export Your Spotify Data
+## 🛠 Prerequisite for spotify downloads: **Export Your Spotify Data**

 Before using Potty, you need to request your personal Spotify data from Spotify’s Privacy page.
 Spotify will provide you with a ZIP file containing several JSON files, including one named YourLibrary.json.